Skip to main content

 The inbox channel preference is behind a feature flag and needs to be enabled for your account.
 If you don’t see the inbox channel in your user preferences, contact [email protected] to have the feature flag enabled for your workspace.

 Unsubscribing from top-level categories (System, Transactional, Promotional) is not supported.
-Preferences only work with sub-categories you create.If you’re sending notifications using a top-level category like "promotional" in your workflows, users cannot unsubscribe from those notifications through the preference center, even if they unsubscribe from all visible categories.Solution: Create sub-categories under the Promotional category (e.g., “Marketing”, “Newsletter”, “Product Updates”) and use those sub-category slugs in your workflows instead of the top-level category.
-This allows users to:
+Preferences only work with sub-categories you create.If you’re sending notifications using a top-level category like "promotional" in your workflows, users cannot unsubscribe from those notifications through the preference center, even if they unsubscribe from all visible categories.Solution: Create sub-categories under the Promotional category (e.g., “Marketing”, “Newsletter”, “Product Updates”) and use those sub-category slugs in your workflows.Best practice: Organize notifications into meaningful sub-categories rather than using top-level categories directly.
+This provides users with granular control and improves their experience.

 You can combine preference categories with dynamic digest schedules to achieve this:1.
 Set up preference categories:2.
 Store time preference as user property: